HenryOchieng/snack-app/README.md

 # snack-app
-A simple and interactive snack app
+A simple and interactive snack web-app